wouter-h/ArchChangeTracker/README.md

 Program right now:<br/>
 reads in csv data from structure101<br/>
 creates a *tinkerpop.gremlin.structure.Graph* from the graphml data from arcan<br/>
-compares the csv data from structure101 to the data in graphml from arcan and outputs the accuracy per package and the total accuracy<br/>
+compares the csv data from structure101 to the data in graphml from arcan and outputs the accuracy per package and the total accuracy.
+It right now only compares package depenendencies and not any class dependencies.<br/>
 <br/>
 summarized data:<br/>
 total right: 178 total compared: 385